RevivalPMMP/PureEntitiesX/README.md

 >
 > Compatibility can be found with some, but do not complain if it happens not to be.

+## Contributing/Issues:

+We are pretty relaxed about our issues.
+As long as they are descriptive, contain readable english, and are actualy a problem.
+For Pull Requests, please make sure that they are meaningful and that you _*TEST THEM FIRST,*_ before you PR to minimize time we have to spend debugging (If your PR is super buggy, we will close it/requests changes).
+Please use our Gitter for setup questions, feature requests, and anything that isn't an Issue. _*Please note that issues that don't comply with our rules will be closed*_

+## Usage:

+You are welcome to use actual data from PureEntitiesX (Mob Widths, Heights, Item Drops), but please don't copy our AI and claim it as your own.
+We give full credit to @milk0417 to starting the AI, but we have made numerous changes since then, so we ask you kindly _*Not to Copy our code*_

 ## Features:

 -All mobs Implemented (Besides Bosses) From Pig to Magma Cubes, we've got them all!